Women’s Intuition: Myth or Reality?

 We've all heard the term "women's intuition," but is it real, or just a myth?
 What does the research evidence suggest?
 Do women have some sort of "psychic" ability to discern others' feelings and what they are thinking?

-There is a much more logical, and research-based answer.
-Research on nonverbal communication skill has clearly shown that women are, as a group, better at reading facial expressions of emotions than are men.
+There is a logical, and research-based answer.
+Research on nonverbal communication skills has clearly shown that women are, as a group, better at reading facial expressions of emotions than men.
 As a result, women are more likely to pick up on the subtle emotional messages being sent by others.

 Women are also better at expressing emotions through their facial expressions, tone of voice, and body, particularly positive emotions.
 Men are better at controlling felt emotions and at hiding emotions behind a "poker face."
 There is also evidence that women are seen as more empathic than men, and that they are more likely to see themselves as empathic.
 In other words, women tend to be more "open" to others' emotional messages.
 This may add to the perception that women have some special ability to intuit what others are feeling or thinking.

 So, is women's intuition myth or reality?
-Mostly reality, and it is based on gender differences in nonverbal communication skill.
+Mostly reality, and it is based on gender differences in nonverbal communication skills.
 In fact, the term "women's intuition" may have been created by emotionally-clueless men.

 Ickes, W. (2003).
 Everyday mindreading: Understanding what people think and feel.
 Amherst, NY: Prometheus.

 Myers, D.G.
 (2002).
 Intuition: Its powers and perils.
 New Haven: Yale University Press.

 Riggio, R.E.
 (1987).
 The charisma quotient.
 New York: Dodd Mead.